Wotakoi: Love Is Hard for Otaku: Film

 On July 26, 2018, a video promoting the sixth volume of the manga also revealed that a live-action film adaptation was in production.

 On September 18, 2018, the cast for the film was revealed, starring Mitsuki Takahata and Kento Yamazaki as double leads Narumi and Hirotaka.
 It was distributed by Toho and released in Japanese theaters on February 7, 2020.
-The film ranked at number 1 in Japan on its opening weekend, with more than 389,000 tickets sold over the weekend.
+The film ranked first in Japan on its opening weekend, with more than 389,000 tickets sold over the weekend.

 Reception

 The manga's compiled book volumes have frequently ranked on Oricon.
 Volume 2 was ranked first, and sold up to 208,765 copies in its first week.
 Volume 3 was ranked fourth, and sold up to 209,102 copies in its first week.
 Volume 4 was ranked first, and sold up to 283,523 copies in its first week.
 The manga had up to 4.2 million copies in print by July 2017.
 By August 2020, the manga had over 10 million copies in circulation.

 In 2015, the series won the first Next Manga Award in the web Manga category.
-The manga was ranked first in the 2016 edition of Kono Manga ga Sugoi!
-(This Manga Is Amazing!) guidebook.
+The manga was ranked first in the 2016 edition of Kono Manga ga Sugoi! (lit.
+'This Manga Is Amazing!') guidebook.
 The manga was ranked ninth in the Zenkoku Shotenin ga Eranda Osusume Comic 2017 (Nationwide Bookstore Employees' Recommended Comics of 2017) poll on February 1, 2017.
 It was nominated for the 41st Kodansha Manga Award in the Best General Manga category.
 In September 2017, it won the Web Manga General Election.

 Shirō Sagisu, the music composer for the 2020 live-action film adaptation, was awarded the Sandro Forte Award For Best Motion Picture Score by Montreal's 24th Fantasia International Film Festival.